brunogirin/OEMHackathon/ideas/DataPlatform.md

 standards like [SenML](https://github.com/fluffy/senml-spec), they are not widely implemented, do not include any meta-data and delegate security to the underlying protocol, such as HTTPS or MQTT.
-In addition, SenML does not really support cummulative data series, such as kWh energy values that can be sent by energy monitoring equipment like OEM.
-Possible problems to tackle:
+In addition, SenML does not really support cummulative data series, such as kWh energy values or pulse data that can be sent by energy monitoring equipment like OEM.
+Possible problems to
+tackle:

 1. __Basic payload__: propose a payload data format and build a simple code example.